We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 They’ll likely use CRM software to manage their new client pipeline, tracking prospective clients’ progress in the booking process.
 If leads go cold, a CRM can remind them to follow up or help them draft personalized emails.

-When an agency books new clients, a CRM can help it onboard them, monitor each client’s success and communicate about ongoing services.
+When an agency books new clients, a CRM can help onboard them, monitor each client’s success and communicate about ongoing services.

 When the PR agency is ready to scale, the CRM’s reporting functionalities can help the team see how many clients they need to close to reach their goals, how long their typical sales cycle is, revenue forecasting and more.